Jvelasco97/SCpotify/README.md

 and such, I decided I also wanted a way to show what song
 was playing in my polybar.

-The spotify API is easy to work with but there are some issues,
-the biggest one is the OAUTH, in order to get it to work,
-I wrote a small script with `cronie` as the daemon for the cronjob.

-while I originally opted to have spotifyC handle the token renewal,
-I soon realized there was no feasible way to do this as spotifyC
-has a short life cycle, meaning the program's memory for the OAUTH
-token will still remain after getting the new one.
-If I were
-to get a new token for every invocation, you would have 86400+ requests
-in a single day.
-It's just bettter to have refresh.sh being run by
-a cronjob every 45 minutes a day, which is a lot less in the long run.
-I will try to find a way as I am sure apps like spotifyd or spt don't run
-into this problem.

 ![sample 1](samples/2021-07-15_18-34.png)
 ![sample 2](samples/2021-07-15_18-34_1.png)